Psychoacoustics: Missing fundamental

-A compression algorithm can assign a lower priority to sounds outside the range of human hearing.
-By carefully shifting bits away from the unimportant components and toward the important ones, the algorithm ensures that the sounds a listener is most likely to perceive are most accurately represented.

 Music

 Psychoacoustics includes topics and studies that are relevant to music psychology and music therapy.
 Theorists such as Benjamin Boretz consider some of the results of psychoacoustics to be meaningful only in a musical context.

 Irv Teibel's Environments series LPs (1969–79) are an early example of commercially available sounds released expressly for enhancing psychological abilities.

 Applied psychoacoustics

 Psychoacoustics has long enjoyed a symbiotic relationship with computer science.
 Internet pioneers J. C. R. Licklider and Bob Taylor both completed graduate-level work in psychoacoustics, while BBN Technologies originally specialized in consulting on acoustics issues before it began building the first packet-switched network.

 Licklider wrote a paper entitled "A duplex theory of pitch perception".

 Psychoacoustics is applied within many fields of software development, where developers map proven and experimental mathematical patterns in digital signal processing.
 Many audio compression codecs such as MP3 and Opus use a psychoacoustic model to increase compression ratios.
 The success of conventional audio systems for the reproduction of music in theatres and homes can be attributed to psychoacoustics and psychoacoustic considerations gave rise to novel audio systems, such as psychoacoustic sound field synthesis.
 Furthermore, scientists have experimented with limited success in creating new acoustic weapons, which emit frequencies that may impair, harm, or kill.
 Psychoacoustics are also leveraged in sonification to make multiple independent data dimensions audible and easily interpretable.
 This enables auditory guidance without the need for spatial audio and in sonification computer games and other applications, such as drone flying and image-guided surgery.
 It is also applied today within music, where musicians and artists continue to create new auditory experiences by masking unwanted frequencies of instruments, causing other frequencies to be enhanced.
 Yet another application is in the design of small or lower-quality loudspeakers, which can use the phenomenon of missing fundamentals to give the effect of bass notes at lower frequencies than the loudspeakers are physically able to produce (see references).

 Automobile manufacturers engineer their engines and even doors to have a certain sound.